guyinatuxedo/what_the_dead_men_say/README.md

 1119 Remove Vowels from a String
 	-	Java String iteration

+1160 Find Words That Can Be Formed by Characters (CHECKED)
+	-	Java Hashmaps

 1239 Maximum Length of a Concatenated String with Unique Characters
 	-	Java Recursion